poitch/DumbRecord/README.md

-# DRecord.framework
+# DumbRecord.framework

-Dumb Record (DRecord) is a very simplistic ORM for Objective-C and Cocoa project.
+Dumb Record is a very simplistic ORM for Objective-C and Cocoa project.
 It is built on top of sqlite.

 ## Installation